natjohnstone/Sum-Bubbles/README.md

 # Sum-Bubbles
-A bubble game with bubbles built in Unity
+A math game with bubbles built in Unity

 Drag the bubbles into the centre circle to reach the total within the time limit